Do Runners Need BCAAs?

 Glutamine is a conditionally essential amino acid, meaning that the body can produce it, but not always in large enough quantities.
 Like the BCAAs, glutamine has attracted the attention of researchers, which is how we know it can help regulate the immune system, improve post-workout recovery times, and reduce muscle soreness3 after exercise.

 Arginine is another example of a conditionally essential amino acid that can be of use to runners.
 This amino acid helps the body rid itself of ammonia, a toxic waste product, and it is often turned into nitric oxide once ingested – a chemical that helps open blood vessels for improved circulation throughout the body.

 In addition to the benefits imparted by each individual amino acid, there are a few other advantages to choosing a BCAA supplement over conventional protein-based products.
 For instance, because the free-form amino acids in BCAA supplements require far less digestion than whole proteins, BCAAs take effect up to three times faster than whey protein.
 Amino acid supplements also tend to be much leaner, with far fewer calories and much less sugar than what’s found in many popular protein shakes and powders; this makes them the superior choice for those looking to build lean muscle.

 Fast, Effective BCAA Supplements for Runners Available Today from aminoVITAL®

 Whether you’re an avid runner or someone new to the sport, BCAA supplements have something to offer you.
-These fast-acting and effective products, such as our Fast Charge pre-workout mix have helped thousands of athletes of every stripe improve their performance and build lean muscle.
+These fast-acting and effective products, such as our Action mix have helped thousands of athletes of every stripe improve their performance and build lean muscle.
 Learn more about these powerful products today by visiting the aminoVITAL® website or calling (888) 264-6673.